[ Open All

 13. Is there an age limit?

-All crew members have to be over 18 years of age on 1 June 2018.
+All crew members have to be over 18 years of age on 1 June each year of the rally.
 The only exception to the rule is a family bringing their kids on the trip.
 Permission must be obtained from HQ.

 14. How much is the entry fee for Put Foot Rally?